wongwill86/air-tasks/README.md

 ### Container Orchestration

 [Docker Swarm](https://docs.docker.com/engine/swarm/) to join separate machines into a cluster.
 Docker managers are able to deploy and monitoring services.
 Services are defined in the [compose file](#compose-file).
 Manager nodes run all services except for worker-worker.
-This is done via deploy constraints using the engine label `infrakit-role=manager`.
+This is done via deploy constraints using the engine label `infrakit-manager=true`.

 ### Task Orchestration
 [Airflow](https://github.com/apache/incubator-airflow) tasks are run on worker-worker containers that in turn run on infrakit worker nodes.